zzFluke/linux_files/README_arch.md

    * ibus-chewing (for chinese input)
    * x2goclient
    * qbittorrent
-   * gnome-disk-utility (for configuring automounting disks at startup)
-   * dropbox
    * networkmanager-openconnect (for cisco anyconnect VPN)
-   * pacman-contrib (get pactree for pacaur)
    * qpdf (for splitting PDFs)
    * ruby (for some optional dependencies of subversion and texlive-core)
    * pepper-flash (for chromium flash player)
    * adobe-source-han-sans-otc-fonts (asian fonts)
    * adobe-source-han-serif-otc-fonts (asian fonts)
    * noto-fonts (some fonts)
    * noto-fonts-cjk (more fonts for asian characters)
-   * noto-fonts-tc (more fonts for traditional chinese)

-4. Use pacman to install the following Python-related packages:
+2. Use pacman to install the following Python-related packages:

    * ipython
    * python-scipy